top of page

 During the install, you will be removing two of the Land Rover Expedition Rack cross rails and replacing their black metal rail mounts with HIGH RISERS.

-* NOTE - You can remove and recycle the pink square nut that comes with each HIGH RISER.
+* NOTE - Remove and recycle the pink square nut that comes with each HIGH RISER.

-6) Place the RISER(3) (See animation above) part into the outer track, directly above the captive nut.
-The tabs on the RISER(3) bottom side should straddle the captured screw so it will align and slide with the RISER(3). *If necessary, the tabs can be cut off for fitment.
+6 - Place the RISER (See animation above) part into the outer track, directly above the captive nut.
+The tabs on the RISER(3) bottom side should straddle the captured screw so it will align and slide with the RISER. *If necessary, the tabs can be cut off for fitment.

-7) Set each rail with the INSERT+ELBOW(1+2) combos inserted - directly on top of the RISERS(3) that you've already set in the outer rail (See animation above).
+7 - Place each rail, with the proper INSERT+ELBOW combo inserted, directly on top of the RISERS that you've already set into the outer rail (See animation above).

-10) The final step is tightening the RACK BOLTS(6) to secure the HIGH RISERS and cross rails to the outer rack.
+13 - The final step is tightening the RACK BOLTS (6) to secure the HIGH RISERS and cross rails to the outer rack.

 DETAILED INSTALLATION STEPS

-STEP 1 - With a Torx bit, remove the existing bolts in the Expedition Rack that currently attach each end of the two cross rails you are lifting.
+STEP 1 - With a Torx bit, remove the existing bolts in the Expedition Rack that attaches each end of the two cross rails you are lifting.

 loader,gif